 In our PE lessons at the beginning of each school year we focus on developing the fitness levels of all pupils.
 The work spent on improving general levels of stamina and endurance, culminates in our annual Inter-House Cross Country event.
 All pupils participate within their year group, over a cross country course around the school grounds, in order to gain maximum points for their House and secure the overall trophy.

 Fencing is one of the few sports to have been included in each of the modern Olympic Games.
-It is a sport, in addition to the games program which children can do at Junior King’s.
-The Fencing club was founded at King’s in 1929 by pupils of the senior school and is one of the longest in continuous existence in the country.
+It is a sport that children can take part in in addition to the games programme.
+The fencing club was founded at King’s in 1929 by pupils of the senior school and is one of the longest in continuous existence in the country.
 It is a popular choice with pupils, with over 100 fencers taking part each term.
 The school has a long history of producing National Champions, and with over 20 past internationals it is a sport at which the school excels.

 Football is played in the first term up until the middle of November.
 Boys have the opportunity to represent the school at U9, U11 and U13 age groups, with matches played regularly on Wednesday and Saturday afternoons in the Middle and Upper School, and on Saturday afternoons and during afternoon games sessions in the Lower School.
 In addition to their matches, all pupils have two, one hour football coaching sessions a week.
 Coaching is undertaken by our team of highly enthusiastic school staff plus a visiting UEFA qualified coach.